political points

 - Thomas, February 9, 2025

-Dismantling the U.S. Department of Justice’s division that fights foreign interference in our elections will make our future elections all the more suspect.
+Dismantling the U.S. Department of Justice’s division that fights foreign interference in our elections will make our future elections all the more vulnerable to suspicion.
 Why do that?

 - Thomas, February 8, 2025